Ata Pata Laapata: Production

 This film was Rajpal Yadav's directorial debut.
-He also acted as music director and contributed in screenplay and dialogue.
+He also acted as music director and contributed to screenplay and dialogue.
 Yadav's small-budget films (including this one) were produced by Radha Yadav (Rajpal's wife) under the "Shree Naurang Godavari Entertainment Ltd." banner, which was named after Rajpal's parents.
 Sujeet Choubey, Amod Bhatt, and Sukhwinder Singh were the music directors for this film.
 The songs were written by Sameer and sung by Sukhwinder Singh.

 Casting

 The film had a huge star-cast of about 175 actors, the majority of whom had no prior acting experience in films.
 The ensemble cast included veteran Dara Singh and Satyadev Dubey, for both of whom this was their last film.
 Both died before the release of the film.

 Release

 The music of the film was launched by Amitabh Bachchan on 22 September 2012.
 The film was originally set to release in October 2012, but its release was stayed by Delhi High Court after a local businessman M. G. Agarwal filed a cheating case against director Rajpal Yadav.
 Agarwal alleged that Yadav had taken ₹5 crore as loan from him for the film and signed an agreement with Agarwal-owned Murli Projects for the music and overall production of the movie.
 He alleged that Yadav went ahead and independently released the music and all the cheques Yadav gave to Agarwal bounced.
 The film was finally released on 2 November 2012.